gittingsboyce/spider-league/README.md

 ## Usage

-This template provides a ready-to-use authentication system.
+This  provides a ready-to-use authentication system.
 The main components are:

 - `AuthRepository`: Handles all Firebase authentication operations
 - `AuthenticationViewModel`: Manages authentication state and provides methods for views